 A common example included the receipt of Medicare or Medicaid funds for the purposes of developing new products.
 The receipt of these funds obligates pharmaceutical companies to comply with rules compiled by the Food, Drug, and Cosmetics Act.
 Failure to comply with these rules is often a violation of federal law.
-A Columbia pharmaceutical industry whistleblower attorney might be able to provide people with more information concerning interactions with the federal government.
+A pharmaceutical industry whistleblower attorney in Columbia might be able to provide people with more information concerning interactions with the federal government.

 Many pharmaceutical companies file claims for payment from the federal government.
 Because of this, they have an obligation under the law to do so in good faith.
 Any intentional fraud or misconduct in this claims process violates federal law.